statico/statico.github.io/_drafts/vim3.md

 I have a few more caveates, however.
 For Java, the leader is probably IntelliJ IDEA.
 Ten years ago it required a commercial license, but the free [Community Edition](XXX) is now available to anybody, and has the features a modern Java or Kotlin developer wants and needs, like Maven build support and Git integration.
 The real reasons to use IntelliJ with these languages is its amazing refactoring support, intelligent completion, [function signature annotations](XXX), smart indexing and searching (yes, way better than ctags), and its interactive debugger.
 In fact, when writing Ruby with JRuby, if I need to debug anything more than a simple `puts` will give me, I fire up IntelliJ and use the debugger.
 Besides, the free [IdeaVIM](XXX) plugin gives you Vim keybindings if you want them, and it works reasonably well.

 XXX pic of intelli-J

+Finally, [NeoVim](XXX) has caught my attention, but I'm far from making the switch.
+The big thing it advertised when it first came out was asynchronous function support, which has since been added in Vim 8.
+Other than that, I don't see a real advantage of using it over vanilla Vim, but I'm interested in seeing where it goes and who ends up using it.

 ## concluseion